-Paul Soubry joined NFI as President and Chief Executive Officer in January 2009 and has had a transformative impact on the Company, leading NFI through a series of acquisitions that have led to NFI’s current leadership position across the majority of its markets.
-Today, NFI is Leading the ZEvolutionTM—i.e. leading the evolution to global zero-emission mobility or what the company calls the ZEvolutionTM.
+Paul Soubry joined NFI as President and Chief Executive Officer in January 2009, leading the company through a series of transformations and acquisitions that have led to NFI’s current leadership position across the majority of its bus and motor coach markets.
+Today, NFI has nearly 8,000 people across nine countries and is leading the evolution to global zero-emission mobility or what the company calls the ZEvolutionTM.

-Paul has a strong sales, marketing, business development and operations background in businesses held by both trade and private equity owners, with substantial experience in business transformations and LEAN operational practices.
-Prior to joining NFI, Paul worked for StandardAero (one of the world’s largest independent aerospace maintenance companies) for 24 years where he held a variety of increasingly senior positions, including being named President in 2001, Chief Operating Officer in 2006, and Chief Executive Officer in 2007.
+Paul has a sales, marketing, business development and operations background in businesses held by trade, private equity and public owners, with substantial experience in business transformations and LEAN operational practices.
+Prior to joining NFI, Paul worked for StandardAero (one of the world’s largest independent aerospace maintenance companies) for 24 years, where he held a variety of increasingly senior positions; he was named President in 2001, Chief Operating Officer in 2006, and Chief Executive Officer in 2007.